 - Register on the Climathon website to participate in the event.

 - together to take climate action!

 Climathon is an initiative of Climate-KIC, Europe’s biggest climate entrepreneurship programme.
 ECCI is currently delivering two Climate-KIC programmes – the Accelerator programme to support start-ups to develop a rock-solid business plan, and ClimateLaunchpad, the world’s biggest green ideas competition.

-Transition Edinburgh invites you to launch “Pathways to Zero Carbon Edinburgh”.
+Transition Edinburgh launch of “Pathways to Zero Carbon Edinburgh”.

 6-8pm Tuesday 19 September at Room G.0X, 50 George Sq EH8 9LH.

 A public launch of a new resource to illustrate how Edinburgh could improve the quality of life and achieve Zero Carbon by 2040 – with technologies and techniques available NOW.